inphobia/p5-idea-wikiclone/Known-issues.md

 * `/` may be division operator or regex beginning.
 * `*` may be mul operator or typeglob sigil.
 * `&` may be and operator or code sigil.
-* `<` and > may be gt and lt operators or angle braces for <FH> reading.
+* `<` and `>` may be gt and lt operators or angle braces for &lt;FH&gt; reading.
 * `%` may be mod operator or hash sigil.
 * `:` may be a part of trenar operator `... ? ... : ...` or label declaration suffix.
 * `UNIVERSAL::can` may refer to the package `UNIVERSAL::can` or to sub `can` in `UNIVERSAL` namespace.
 * `word` may be a sub, a namespace, a package or a filehandle.

-There is no any document describing what is what in which situation.
+There is no document describing what is what in which situation.
 Sometimes it's easy to decide what is what, and sometimes - not.
-If you encountered incorrect parsing - just create an issue with code example.
+If you encountered incorrect parsing - just [create an issue](https://github.com/hurricup/Perl5-IDEA/issues) with code example.
 Also see [code style seciton] (https://github.com/hurricup/Perl5-IDEA/wiki/Code-style).